Sbuazjr/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-File 21. script that reverse its input
+File 22.  script that displays all users and their home directories, sorted by users.